 One thing it’s worth noting is that there are ways to leverage your investment of time.
 If you have money, you can always buy other people’s time.
 Say, for example, you’re setting up a website.
-You could spend hundreds of hours doing it yourself or you could use a service like Envato Studio to find a freelancer who’ll do it for you.
-If you’ve a limited amount of time to invest, this might be the best way to get things going.
+You can hire freelancers that will do the job for you.

 The other great tool for leverage is automation.
 If you invest some time in creating systems that don’t need your direct attention, it will often pay off.
 Take the web hosting business: one way to run it is so that each new customer has to call you and be taken through a setup process, another is to create an automatic system that on-boards new customers.
 In the first case, you’ll still have a lot of hands on time, in the second, you can sun yourself on a beach while a computer does all the work.

 Trading your time for someone else’s money is how almost all jobs work, whether you’re a high school kid, career professional or freelancer.
 You take an hour of your time and get $X back.
 The problem with this situation is that you lose control of your own time.
 Especially if you’re in a salaried job, you might end up working far more than you are meant to.